Senate panel advances two execution bills, concerned about shortage of lethal injection drugs - South Carolina Radio Network

 A state Senate panel advanced two bills Wednesday that would try to get around South Carolina’s current shortage of drugs used in executions.

-Department of Corrections (SCDC) officials say pharmacies have stopped supplying drugs needed for lethal injections, either because company leaders do not support the death penalty or because of threatened legal action by its opponents.
+Department of Corrections (SCDC) officials say pharmacies have stopped supplying drugs needed for lethal injections, either because company leaders do not support the death penalty or because of pressure by its opponents.

 “I think everybody has to acknowledge there’s a problem right now that the Department of Corrections can’t carry out the law,” subcommittee chair State Sen. Shane Massey, R-Edgefield, said.